Tornado3P9/installscript-linux/README.md

 sudo ln -sf /opt/firefox/firefox /usr/bin/firefox
 ```

-Now you can start *Firefox* with the shortcut `Windows key + W` or by typing `firefox` into the command line.
-Start your *File Manager* with the shortcut `Windows key + F` or by typing `thunar` into the command line.

-You can find most configuration files in your home directory (`cd /home/$USER/`).
-Use the shortcut `Ctrl+H` to display the hidden files in the file explorer and `ls -a` or `ls -la` in the terminal.
-The names of hidden files or directories start with a dot, e.g. `.config`.
 The configuration files, addons and bookmarks of firefox reside at `/home/$USER/.mozilla/`.
 Deleting the directory `.mozilla` gives you the experience of a "freshly installed firefox" without any customizations.
 Handle with care.

 ### Firewall[^2]
 ```bash